 Creating a dashboard (Engee application)

-We are studying the process of developing an indicator panel that receives data from a real-time model and is implemented as a separate application.
+We are examining the process of developing a dashboard that receives data from a real-time model and is implemented as a separate application.

 Description of the example